Samuel W. Gumpertz: Biography and career

 Gumpertz was born in 1868, to Herman and Elizabeth Gumpertz, his father was a lawyer and veteran of the Civil War.
 Samuel started his career as a professional acrobat aged 9, with the Montgomery and Queen Circus.
 After running away to join the circus, he took part in every phrase of the industry, as an actor, producer and rough rider at Buffalo Bills wild west shows.
 His career as an acrobat was short lived and Gumpertz resumed his schooling, however after his family relocated to San Francisco, three years thereafter.
 Gumpertz worked as a child actor at the Tivoli Opera House.
 As an agent he traveled the world in search of indigenous people to perform in the popular ethnographic sideshows of the day, including Filipinos who were exhibited in an "Igorot Village", long-necked women from Burma and people from Borneo who performed as "wild men of Borneo," who Gumpertz reportedly 'acquired' by paying two hundred bags of salt to tribal leaders.
-Many people of the time critized him for the explorative nature of his sideshows, but the reality is that these performers were making a good living that would have been impossible doing any other type of work at the time.
+Many people of the time criticized him for the explorative nature of his sideshows, but the reality is that these performers were making a good living that would have been impossible doing any other type of work at the time.
 Gumpertz owned Parkway baths, the largest bathhouse on Coney Island, the Eden Musee Wax Museum and the Chamber of Horrors.
 Gumpertz ran Dreamland until it burned down in 1911.
 Afterwards he served as the president of the Coney Island Chamber of Commerce.
 Then in 1929 he become the manager of the Ringling Brothers and Barnum & Bailey Circus.